 —Mac Gardner, CFP, CRPS, CRPC

 JAMES M. CLARY is Founder of Clary Executive Benefits LLC, where he consults with leading corporations on both strategic and tactical issues dealing with their nonqualified executive benefit planning.
 Before starting his own firm, he was President of MullinTBG, a Prudential company and one of the nation’s largest providers of executive benefits consulting, administration, advisory services, and creative financing solutions.
 He has more than 25 years of experience in this highly specialized field.
 Jim has served on the Board of Directors of the Association for Advanced Life Underwriting (AALU) and has chaired the Nonqualified Plan Issues Committee.
 He is also a member of World at Work, the Society for Human Resource Management, and the Chicago Compensation Association.
 Jim has written and lectured extensively on executive compensation and nonqualified benefits plans.
 He has been featured in The Wall Street Journal, Forbes, BusinessWeek, CFO Magazine, Compensation and Benefits Review, Corporate Board, and Journal of Compensation and Benefits.
 He has also appeared on national television programs to discuss the subject of executive compensation and benefit planning.

 RICH DEVITA is an Executive Benefit Consultant with The Todd Organization, which specializes in the design, financing, and administration of executive benefits plans, serving companies in all major industries throughout the United States.
 Rich is a graduate of The Citadel, and has worked in the executive benefits marketplace for over 20 years.
-He is a board member of the Association for Advanced Life Underwriting (AALU), a Washington, DC-based organization known for advocating on behalf of company sponsored nonqualified deferred compensation plans.
+He is the 2017–2018 president of the Association for Advanced Life Underwriting (AALU), a Washington, DC-based organization known for advocating on behalf of company sponsored nonqualified deferred compensation plans.
 A board member of the AALU, he previously served as the chairman of the AALU committee on nonqualified deferred compensation plans.

 Very informative website about nonqualified deferred comp plans, of which there is little information anywhere else.